Three Colours: Red: Plot

-Valentine Dussaut is a University of Geneva student who works part-time as a model.
-She often contacts her possessive boyfriend, who is currently overseas, and is planning to meet him in London.
-In one of her modeling assignments, she poses for a chewing-gum advertising campaign, and a photograph of her displaying sad emotions is chosen.
+Valentine Dussaut is a student at the University of Geneva who works part-time as a model.
+She often contacts her possessive boyfriend Michel, who is currently in England.
+During a photo shoot for a chewing gum advertising campaign, the photographer instructs Valentine to look sad as she poses against a red background.

-Auguste, a law student neighbor of Valentine, finds a relevant chapter in the Criminal Code when his textbooks fall open while he walks home.
-After a modeling job, Valentine hits a pregnant Malinois dog named Rita while driving home.
-She tracks down the dog's owner, retired judge Joseph Kern, but he shows no concern, so Valentine takes the dog to a veterinarian and decides to keep her.
-She selects her favorite photo at the photographer's studio, rebuffing sexual advances from the ad company's photographer.
-Money later is delivered to Valentine's apartment from an unknown sender.
+While walking home one night, Auguste Bruner, Valentine's neighbour and a law student, drops his textbooks, one falling open to a particular chapter of the Criminal Code.
+While driving home that same night, Valentine accidentally runs over Rita, a pregnant Malinois dog.
+She tracks down the dog's owner, a reclusive retired judge named Joseph Kern.
+When he shows no concern, Valentine takes Rita to a veterinarian and decides to keep her.
+She selects her favourite photo at the studio, rebuffing the photographer's sexual advances.
+Valentine later receives a sum of money from an anonymous sender at her apartment.

-The next day, Valentine takes Rita for a walk, and the dog leads her back to Kern's house.
-Kern confirms that he sent the money for the vet expenses and tells Valentine to keep the dog.
-As he gave her extra money, she returns it to him.
-While waiting for Kern, Valentine goes inside his house and catches him eavesdropping on a male neighbor's phone conversation with his male lover.
-She tries to convince Kern to respect his neighbor's privacy, but he challenges her to reveal the eavesdropping to the neighbor.
-When she does, she discovers the neighbor's daughter listening on the phone extension.
-Kern reveals that he's a judge, and his actions won't change the outcome of people's lives.
-Valentine shares that her brother's biological father isn't her dad.
-Kern also suspects a neighbor of drug trafficking and shows her Auguste, a law student who passes his exam to become a judge, crediting his success to the dropped textbook.
+The next day, Valentine takes Rita for a walk, and the dog leads her back to Joseph's house.
+Joseph confirms that he sent the money for the veterinary expenses and tells Valentine to keep the dog.
+Inside his house, she catches him eavesdropping on a male neighbour's phone conversation with his male lover.
+She urges Joseph to respect his neighbour's privacy; he challenges her to reveal the eavesdropping to the neighbour.
+Valentine goes next door to do so, but leaves without denouncing Joseph after discovering the neighbor leads a straight life with a wife and that neighbour's daughter listening on the phone extension.

-That night, Kern writes letters confessing his spying activities, resulting in a class-action lawsuit.
-At court, Kern sees Karin flirting and admits to confessing due to Valentine's disgust.
-They discuss altruism, and Kern recounts a case where he wrongly acquitted a sailor.
-Valentine asks if Kern has ever loved, but he evades the question and talks about a dream where she was happy.
-A neighbor throws a stone and breaks the window during their conversation, and Kern replaces a light bulb.